Anna's Weekly Update

 It was an honor to welcome the Second Harvest Food Bank to my Washington office this week.
 Second Harvest is an organization of miracle workers.
 They work to end hunger in Silicon Valley by providing food to more than a quarter of a million children, families, and seniors every month through their programs and nonprofit partners.
 They recently kicked their efforts into high gear to assist federal workers affected by the shutdown and they have my unending thanks for being heroines of the Valley!

 In the Words of My Constituents

 Every week hundreds of my constituents call and write to me to express their concerns, share their passions, and ask questions regarding legislation and policies.
-So far this year, over 66,319 constituents have contacted me, and this month, 3,512 have.
-I actually read every communication and every constituent receives a personal response to their specific questions and comments.
-This week, 2,249 constituents contacted our office, including:
+I actually read every communication, and every constituent receives a personal response to their specific questions and comments.
+This week, 2,694 constituents contacted our office, including:

 Anna’s Recommended Reading and Watching

 Frequently, I read articles or see videos that I think my constituents would benefit from.

 The New York Times Op-Ed (2/28/19) "We Need Better Answers on Nutrition"